 FOOD AND DRINK After Jimmy Carter returned to Georgia following his stint in the military in a move that would surprise precisely no one who’s ever lived in the American South, he promptly revived his family’s peanut-growing business.

-MUSIC AND ARTS Carter is a fan of contemporary music.
+MUSIC AND ARTS Carter was a fan of contemporary music.
 While campaigning for the presidency, he shared that he listened to Bob Dylan, The Grateful Dead, and Led Zeppelin during his tenure as Governor of Georgia.
 He also viewed over 400 movies during his presidency, both at the White House and Camp David.

-LITERATURE Carter is a prolific author, having written over 30 books on topics ranging from his personal faith (Living Faith) to his views on peace and conflict resolution (Talking Peace).
+LITERATURE Carter was a prolific author, having written over 30 books on topics ranging from his personal faith (Living Faith) to his views on peace and conflict resolution (Talking Peace).
 His memoirs, including Keeping Faith: Memoirs of a President and A Full Life: Reflections at Ninety, provide detailed insights into his life, presidency, and the lessons he has learned along the way.

-Jimmy Carter has a deep appreciation for poetry, with a particular fondness for the works of Dylan Thomas.
+Jimmy Carter had a deep appreciation for poetry, with a particular fondness for the works of Dylan Thomas.
 During a state visit to the UK in 1977, Carter suggested that Thomas deserved a memorial in Poets' Corner at Westminster Abbey—a suggestion that came to fruition in 1982.

 NATURE Carter’s connection to nature is evident in his love for farming and his dedication to environmental causes during and after his presidency.